Engee documentation

 input_number = 10.0 # @param {type:"number"}

-• raw is an input type that allows arbitrary input of any data type (strings, lists, dictionaries and other objects).
+• 'raw` is an input type that allows you to enter arbitrary data of any type (strings, lists, dictionaries, and other objects).

 Example: